Tim Carter Biography

 The Yavapai County Education Service Agency became fully accredited in 2017, becoming the first education service agency in Arizona to attain this milestone.
 Tim was selected for the AdvancED Circle of Excellence again in 2018.
 In 2018, Tim was also named the Distinguished Administrator of the Year in the Superintendents Division by the Arizona School Administration.
 In 2019, Tim was honored and humbled by the Arizona School Board’s Association with the Barbara Robey Lifetime Achievement Award and in 2020 by the Arizona Rural Schools Association, being inducted into their Hall of Fame.

 Linda returned to the classroom after her retirement in 2004, teaching Art part time at Washington Traditional School.
 Tim and Linda enjoy their family.
 Their daughter, Cierra, holds both a Bachelor’s degree and a Master’s degree from Grand Canyon University teaches at Mingus Springs Charter School.
 Levi is an Eagle Scout and earned a Bachelor of Science degree from Northern Arizona University.
 He owns and manages Carter Capital and manages a division of Mission Restoration.
-Their grandson Skyler, a freshman in high school, is a delight.
+Their grandson Skyler, a junior in high school, is a delight.

 Tim is a lifelong conservative Republican and served as a Precinct Committeeman dating back to the 1970’s.
 He served two terms as the Vice Chairman of the Yavapai County Committee, and was elected to represent Congressional District #3 as a George H.W.
 Bush Delegate to the Republican National Convention in 1988.
 Following appointment by Governor Doug Ducey (R) and confirmation from the Arizona Senate, Tim served as a member of the Arizona State Board of Education, where he served as Vice President and President.
 Tim was reappointed to the Executive Board of the Arizona Interscholastic Association in 2020, representing Cognia (formerly AdvancED).
 Tim was unanimously appointed as the Yavapai County School Superintendent by the Board of Supervisors effective July 1, 2005.
 He ran successfully for the position in 2006, 2008, 2012, 2016 and 2020.